VinnieRossi/katacoda-scenarios/rhoar-spring-boot/monitoring/04-add-health-checks.md

 ``mvn package fabric8:deploy -Popenshift``{{execute}}

+Now that we've added Spring Actuator, we're able to hit their provided `/health` endpoint.
+We can navigate to it by either adding `/health` to our landing page, or by clicking [here](http://rhoar-training-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/health)

-After we navigate to our health endpoint [here](http://rhoar-training-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/health) we should see the following response, confimring that our application is up and running properly:
+We should now see the following response, confimring that our application is up and running properly:

 ```json
 {"status":"UP"}